Share:

 Cost

-Wood has a pretty big range of cost depending on the style and type of wood you choose.
-Prices start between $6 and $12 a square foot, and there are additional costs for painting as well.
+Wood has a pretty big range of costs depending on the style and type of wood you choose.
+Prices start between $9 and $28 per square foot, including installation, which doesn’t include the cost to paint or stain the wood.

 3. Brick

 Brick has an instantly recognizable appearance that differs quite a bit from other siding types.
-While most homes today are clad in brick veneer, rather than solid brick, the look remains unchanged from over the centuries.
+While most homes today are clad in brick veneer rather than solid brick, the look has remained unchanged over time.

 Advantages

 Brick is an incredibly durable siding material.
-It’s unaffected by rain, snow, heat, cold, or impact, and if well-maintained, it can last centuries.
-It’s also flame retardant and insect- resistant, and in its natural state, it’s fairly low maintenance and doesn’t require regular painting.
+It’s unaffected by rain, snow, heat, cold, or impact.
+If it’s well-maintained, it can last centuries.
+It’s also flame retardant, insect-resistant, and fairly low-maintenance in its natural state.
+It doesn’t require regular painting or regular upkeep.

 Disadvantages

-Brick, even brick veneer, can be very expensive to install and to repair.
-While it is a durable material, it may sometimes need to be repointed, meaning that the mortar needs to be removed and replaced, which can be expensive.
+Brick, even brick veneer, can be very expensive to install and repair.
+While it is durable, brick sometimes needs the mortar removed and replaced, which can be expensive.

-Brick doesn’t need to be painted, but if you decide that you don’t like the color and you paint it, it will require just as much maintenance as wood, and it’s nearly impossible to revert back to its original color later on.
+Brick doesn’t need to be painted, but if you decide you don’t like the color and paint it, it will require just as much maintenance as wood, and it’s nearly impossible to revert to its original color later on.

 Cost

 Brick has a wide range of costs depending on the type, color, and thickness of the material.
-You can pay anywhere from $15 to $30 a square foot (installed) for brick siding.
+You can pay anywhere from $9 to $30 per square foot for brick siding, including installation.
+Brick veneer is a cheaper alternative to solid brick siding.

 4. Stone Veneer

 Stone veneer is a popular material for accents and occasionally for the entire exterior of the home.
-Stone veneer was once made from stone, but today’s it’s actually made from a material similar to fiber cement, but it is made to look like stone rather than wood.
+This material was once made from stone, but today, it’s actually made from a material similar to fiber cement that is made to look like stone rather than wood.

 Advantages

-Compared to natural stone, stone veneer siding is lighter and easier to install, and has much less variation from piece to piece or within one piece, so you can get better control over the appearance.
-It’s also better controlled for size and shape, so it’s less expensive than natural stone as well.
+Compared to natural stone, stone veneer siding is lighter, easier to install, and has much less variation from piece to piece or within one piece.
+If you choose this option, you can get better control over the appearance.
+It’s also better controlled for size and shape, so it’s less expensive than natural stone.

 Disadvantages

-The biggest disadvantage to stone veneer siding is the fact that it’s difficult to install properly.
-The pieces don’t overlap like standard siding, so it’s easy for moisture and water to find their way behind the veneer and cause problems on the walls behind.
-To fix the problem, the veneer needs to be completely removed, which is very expensive.
+The biggest disadvantage to stone veneer siding is that it’s difficult to install properly.
+The pieces don’t overlap like standard siding, so it’s easy for moisture and water to find their way behind the veneer and cause problems on the walls behind them.
+If this happens and you want to fix the problem, the veneer must be completely removed, which is very expensive.

 Cost

-Stone veneer can range in cost depending on how skilled the installer is, and the size of the veneer.
-Expect costs to be in the $15 - $20 a square foot range, which can make this material better suited as an accent than a complete home exterior.
+Stone veneer can range in cost depending on how skilled the installer is and the size of the veneer.
+Expect costs to be between $11 - $18 per square foot and between $13 and $22 per square foot for installation.
+The higher price tag makes this material better suited as an accent than as a complete home exterior.

 5. Metal

-Metal siding is one of the oldest types of siding first introduced as an alternative to wood.
-It can be made of several materials including steel and aluminum, and can have many different appearances from standing seams to log-look siding.
+Metal siding is one of the oldest types of siding available today.
+It was first introduced as an alternative to wood and can be made of several materials, including steel and aluminum.
+There are also many ways to install it.

 Advantages

-Metal siding is durable, resisting moisture, insects, and flame.
-It comes in many styles so it can suit traditional, rustic, or contemporary homes, and many of the styles are fairly low-maintenance, so it can last a long time without needing a lot of care.
+Metal siding is super durable and resistant to moisture, insects, and flame.
+It comes in many styles, so it’s perfect for traditional, rustic, and contemporary homes.
+Plus, many of the styles are fairly low maintenance, so your siding can last a long time without needing much care.
 It’s also resistant to weather conditions such as heat or cold, so it works in all climates.

 Disadvantages

-Not all metal sidings are created equally.
-While one may be low maintenance and long lasting, another can dent easily or rust over time.
-Some types of metal siding also fade when painted, leaving a chalky residue that can wipe off on your clothing.
-When the metal gets chalky, the only remedy is to repaint the entire facade.
+Not all metal sidings are created equal.
+While one may be low-maintenance and long-lasting, another can dent easily or rust over time.
+Some types of metal siding also fade when painted which leaves a chalky residue that can stain your clothing.
+When the metal gets chalky, the only remedy is to repaint the entire surface.

 Cost